Starting a blog is easy.

 2. Signup for a Web Host

 Web hosting is the physical place where you store your blog content – words, blog themes, images, videos, and so on.
-To own a web hosting, we rent it from companies who setup and manage web hosting servers.
+To own web hosting, we rent it from companies who set up and manage web hosting servers.

-Next, you'll need to update the Domain Name System (DNS) record at the domain name registrar (where you registered your domain at step #1) to point to your web hosting DNS Nameserver.
-Details of your web hosting DNS Nameserver is usually emailed to you when you first signup to your hosting.
+Next, you'll need to update the Domain Name System (DNS) record at the domain name registrar (where you registered your domain in step #1) to point to your web hosting DNS Nameserver.
+Details of your web hosting DNS Nameserver are usually emailed to you when you first signup to your hosting.

 In case you need help, here are the step-by-step instructions on updating your blog DNS at Namecheap.

 To start blogging, you will first need to install a “blogging software” into your web host.